MHHamdan/training-agentic-ai/README.md

 # 🤖 Multi-Agent AI Platform

-An advanced, production-ready platform orchestrating 12 specialized AI agents for comprehensive business solutions.
+An advanced, production-ready platform orchestrating **18 specialized AI agents** for comprehensive business solutions.
 From customer support to stock analysis, each agent leverages cutting-edge AI to solve real-world problems.

 ## 🎯 What You Get

-**12 Intelligent AI Agents** working together to solve complex business challenges:
+**18 Intelligent AI Agents** working together to solve complex business challenges:

 - **🎛️ Centralized Dashboard**: Unified control center at http://localhost:8500
 - **🚀 One-Command Deployment**: Start/stop all agents with single script